Axlfc/axlfc.github.io/index.md

   - clone repository in windows machine
   - via powershell or cmd, navigate to the cloned folder and run the script.
 <br/><br/>
+<li><a href="https://github.com/Axlfc/custom-wsl2-desktop" target="_blank" name="CustomWSL2Desktop">custom-wsl2-desktop</a></li>
+  - Usage of desktop icons of installed WSL2 apps & features of Debian, Ubuntu... (as an example, it only shows one, linux package 'nemo')
+  - clone repository files in windows machine's desktop folder.
+  - via powershell or cmd, navigate to the cloned folder and run the script <code>short.bat</code>.
+<br/><br/>

 <li><a href="https://github.com/Axlfc/subnetter" target="_blank" name="Subnetter">subnetter</a></li>
   - Perform simple network subnetting.
   <br/>